source-foundry/font-v/README.md

 Version 1.000; cf8dc25-release
 ```

-Any data that followed the original version string is maintained and appended after a semicolon.
+Any data that followed the original version string are maintained and appended after a semicolon.

 ## Acknowledgments